iturner72/book-notes/the_4-hour_work-week.md

 * 234 Employee: What's your main concern?
 Boss: It seems like you're on your way out.
 I mean, are you going to quit on us?
 Second, what if everyone wants to do the same?
 Employee: Fair enough.
 Good points.
-First, to be honest, I was close to quitting befoe, with all the interruptions and commute and whatnot, but I'm actually feeling great now with the change in routine.
+First, to be honest, I was close to quitting before, with all the interruptions and commute and whatnot, but I'm actually feeling great now with the change in routine.
 * 235 Sherwood's team is in the middle of a project that requires his expertise, and he is prepared to quit if his boss refuses.
 He realizes that,